Roller named new Dillon High football coach

 That commitment paid off in a big way Monday as the Dillon School District 4 board approved Roller to be the new football coach of the Wildcats.

-“It’s an exciting feeling and a goal that I’ve had for a long time,” said Roller, who becomes just the fourth DHS football coach since 1969.
+“It’s an exciting feeling and a goal that I’ve had for a long time,” said Roller, who becomes just the fourth Dillon High School football coach since 1969.
 “I didn’t want to just take any job over the years.
-This is one of the premier jobs in the state and we’ve had an awful lot of success here since I’ve been here.
+This is one of the premier jobs in the state, and we’ve had an awful lot of success here since I’ve been here.

 “I’m just very excited for the opportunity.”

-Roller “grew up on the line” between Dillon and Marlboro counties and attended MCHS where he played football.
+Roller “grew up on the line” between Dillon and Marlboro counties and attended Marlboro County High School, where he played football.

-But he’s known both communities for years, and the familiarity with the Wildcats program is obvious after spending the last decade on the sideline.
+But he’s known both communities for years, and the familiarity with the Wildcats program is obvious after spending the past decade on the sideline.

-He doesn’t expect too much to change in how things are done in practices or in what the Wildcats will likely do in terms of philosophy.
+He doesn’t expect too much to change in how things are done in practices or in what the Wildcats probably will do in terms of philosophy.

 “I think we’ve been pretty successful over the years doing things like that.
 There may be some things we do a little different, but for the most part the way we’ve done things in the program has worked for us.”

-While Roller will eventually put his own unique stamp on the program, he acknowledged the big shoes he was filling as Hayes retired with seven state titles to his credit.
+While Roller eventually will put his own unique stamp on the program, he acknowledged the big shoes he was filling, as Hayes retired with seven state championships to his credit.

-“I think the biggest thing is just to be myself,” he said.
-“I’m not coach Hayes; I’m going to be coach Roller and I’m going to coach the way I’ve always coached.
-Those are some awfully big shoes to fill as coach Hayes was a very good player here and a great coach.
+“I think the biggest thing is just to be myself,” Roller said.
+“I’m not coach Hayes; I’m going to be coach Roller, and I’m going to coach the way I’ve always coached.
+Those are some awfully big shoes to fill, as coach Hayes was a very good player here and a great coach.

-“I’m just thankful I had the opportunity to work with him and work for him.
-He’s been great.
-He lets the coaches coach, and I’ve learned an awful lot about how to deal with people from coach Hayes and a lot of things other than just football.”